Steve has been an online writer for over nine years. His articles often focus on the wildlife of Tenerife.

-Ensign Wasps are in the family Evaniidae and get their name because they move their abdomens up and down as if they are signalling with a flag.
+Ensign wasps are in the family Evaniidae and get their name because they move their abdomens up and down as if they are signaling with a flag.
 They are also known as Hatchet Wasps.

-Adults are about 1/4 to 3/4 inch long and can be found feeding on the nectar of flowers and on honeydew that aphids have deposited on leaves, as well as hunting for cockroach egg-cases.
+Adults are about 1/4 to 3/4 inch long and can be found feeding on the nectar of flowers and on the honeydew that aphids have deposited on leaves, as well as hunting for cockroach egg cases.

 Besides living in Tenerife and the Canary Islands, they are also found in the U.S., Canada, and many other parts of the world.
 They have followed where cockroaches have gone.

 The larva of an ensign wasp eats all the eggs it finds in an ootheca and then pupates inside the egg case.

 Adult female ensign wasps often come into houses searching for oothecae.
 Unfortunately, many people kill them, thinking they are harmful pests when the truth is just the opposite.
 So if you see one, don't destroy it.
 Either leave it alone or put it outside.
 It may not look like it, but it is an insect that can be helpful!

 Avispa bandera.
 Ensign wasps (Evania appendigaster)